PlumpMath/com2reg/README.md

 com2reg
 =======

-This tool creates regitry scripts (.reg files) for registering .NET assemblies and native libraries for COM interop.
+This tool creates registry scripts (.reg files) for registering .NET assemblies and native libraries for COM interop.

 Unlike regasm /regfile, com2reg handles registry changes that can made by user-defined methods marked with the COMRegisterFunction attribute.